Magic Mind: From under $1M to over $50M run-rate in 5 years

 1.9M impressionsLong-Term Performance

-19.6M impressionsCreators who proved themselves and were kept on long-term deals.
+19.6M impressionsCreators who proved themselves and were kept on long-term collaborations.
 Consistency compounds.

 How the Machine Worked